kdkrle/pizzeria_online/README.md

 _Picture 6: Realization_

 In the left part of the screen there is a payment option.
-Below it are the details of the order in the form of the name of the articles and their quantity, while below those details is the total price of the order.
+Below it there are the details of the order in the form of the name of the articles and their quantity, while below those details is the total price of the order.

 The right part of the screen is provided for entering the necessary data.
 At the top, there are fields for entering the delivery address and a